joshcummingsdesign/smack-sass/README.md

 # Smack Sass
-A custom file structure for Sass projects.
+A file structure for Sass projects.
 Based on the SMACSS methodology by Jonathan Snook and sassy-starter by Mina Markham.

 ## File Structure